neighbourhoodie/poppler-ci/README.md

 ### Final step

-Once you've finished all the previous steps successfully, run:
+Once you've finished all the previous steps successfully, locate yourself at the root of the `poppler-ci` project, and run:

 ```shell
 docker compose up